 While there is a lot to consider when looking at over 50s life insurance, the critical factors for the British Seniors insurance plan include:

 - Immediate cover for accidental death

-- Cover for any cause of death after 12 months of starting policy
+- Cover for any cause of death after your 1-year policy anniversary

 - Approval in just a matter of days